python-microscopy/python-microscopy/docs/Installation/Installation.rst

 .. note::

-    **Which python version?** We are currently in the process of switching the default install from python 2.7 to python 3.
-As of 2020/8/6 the python 3 packages are not in the above conda channel, but that should change shortly.
-The python2.7 version is better tested, but most of the core functionality now runs on python 3 as well.
+    **Which Python version?** We are currently in the process of switching the default install from Python 2 to Python 3.
+As of 2020/09/25, we support both.
+Some parts of the Python 2 version are better tested, but the core functionality runs on Python 3.
+We aim to drop Python 2 support in January of 2021.

 Updating